Orckestra/orc-shared/docs/components.md

 A rather intricate component that creates forms.
 To do this, it receives a field definition, which it then uses to render in a form that fits the information it is given as values.
 For more details on field definitions and how they relate to values, please refer to the [detailed documentation.](forms.md)

+## Head

+Sets the DOM header, and wrapper element attributes, according to the current application state.

 ## I18n

 Redux-connected internationalization-provider.
 Use this as a wrapper component for your app, inside your redux provider, and outside any internationalized content.
 Uses `react-intl`, and expects a state store created with `buildState`, above, or at least one including a `locale` reducer created by `reducers/localeFactory`.
 Needs no further properties.
 Used by [`<Provision>`](#provision) - if that component is in use, this one is already present.